thebird97/UniversityJavaProjects/README.md

 # UniversityJavaProjects
-3 projects each has a detailed descripction
+3 projects each has a detailed descripction in their folder